mcore1976/antispy-jammer/README.md

 - version A with ATTINY85/Digispark only and audio amplifier TPA3116D2  + 20 transducers.
 This version is a bit audible and may not be preferred by some people

-- version B with ATTINY85/Digispark + AD9833 Signal Generator + audio amplifier TPA3116D2 ( XH-M542 )  + 20 transducers + additional components like Coils and Mosfet .
+- version B with ATTINY85/Digispark (or RP2040/ESP8266/ESP32)  + AD9833 Signal Generator + audio amplifier TPA3116D2 ( XH-M542 )  + 20 transducers + additional components like Coils and Mosfet .
 This version is barely audible and has outstanding jamming capability for newest mobile phones like iPhone.

 Please notice that some audio amplifiers like TPA3110 do not work correctly with ultrasonic transducers (only some "clicking" sound and no ultrasound).
 So far I have found  only PAM8403 and TPA3116D2 modules to work properly.
 Anyway I finally recommend to use only TPA3116D2 due to its audio power.